How to Invoice as a Freelancer

 How to invoice as a freelancer: What happens if a client doesn’t pay you by the due date?

 Follow up.
-I maybe allow a grace period of a few days.
+I might allow a grace period of a few days.
 But this is a business.
 If you were late with your utility payment or car payment, you’d hear about it, right?
-So follow up.
+So, follow up.
 Most of the time, it will just be an oversight where the invoice got lost in the shuffle.
-I’ve been doing this since 2002, and I’ve only been stiffed once and that was very early on when I was a baby copywriter and there were a bunch of red flags that I ignored.
+I’ve been doing this since 2002, and I’ve only been stiffed once.
+That happened very early on when I was a baby copywriter, and there were a bunch of red flags that I ignored.
 (And luckily, the amount was small, relatively speaking.)

 How to invoice as a freelancer: How ’bout I show you my freelance copywriter invoice template?